Gerald Talbot

-Gerald E. Talbot (born October 28, 1931) is an American civil rights leader, author, and politician from Portland, Maine.
-Talbot was the first Black legislator to serve in the state of Maine, the founding president of the Portland, Maine chapter of the National Association for the Advancement of Colored People (NAACP), and was president of the Maine State Board of Education under Governor Joseph Brennan.
-In 2020, the Riverton elementary school in Portland was renamed the Gerald E. Talbot Community School.
+Gerald Edgerton Talbot (born October 28, 1931) is an American civil rights leader, author, and politician from Portland, Maine.
+Talbot was the first Black legislator to serve in the state of Maine, the founding president of the Portland, Maine, chapter of the National Association for the Advancement of Colored People (NAACP), and was president of the Maine State Board of Education under Governor Joseph Brennan.
+In 2020, the Riverton elementary school in Portland was renamed the Gerald Edgerton Talbot Community School.

 Early life

 Childhood in Bangor

-Talbot was born on October 28, 1931 in Bangor, Maine to Wilmont Edgerton Talbot, the head chef at the Bangor House Hotel, and Arvella Luella (McIntyre) Talbot, a homemaker and community organizer.
+Talbot was born on October 28, 1931, in Bangor, Maine to Wilmont Edgerton Talbot, the head chef at the Bangor House Hotel, and Arvella Luella (McIntyre) Talbot, a homemaker and community organizer.
 He was the eldest of five children and an eighth-generation Mainer; Talbot traced his ancestry to black Revolutionary War veteran Abraham Talbett.

 Talbot attended Hannibal Hamlin Grammar School, Lagen Street Grammar School, and Bangor High School, graduating in 1952.
 He recalled meeting his eventual wife, Anita Cummings while playing football for Bangor High School.

 Military service

-After graduating, Talbot worked at the Bangor House alongside his father and then moved to Cummings' hometown of Portland, Maine.
+After graduating, Talbot worked at the Bangor House alongside his father and then moved to Cummings's hometown of Portland, Maine.
 He recounted a desire to serve in the military, as no immediate family members had done so.
 Talbot attempted to enlist in the Marines but was rejected for color-blindness, so he returned to Bangor and enlisted in the United States Army in 1953.

 Talbot was assigned to Fort Dix and then Fort Devens outside of Boston.
 He filed two requests to be sent to Korea, but was rejected both times and sent to Tulle, Greenland where he served for a full year.

 Portland

 Upon discharge from the Army following his Tulle assignment, Talbot and his wife settled in Portland.
 The family's consistent struggle to obtain housing in Portland inspired Talbot's livelong advocacy for fair housing laws.

 In 1956, Talbot worked at the Community Center on Free Street in Portland as a fireman and housekeeper/custodian, spending several years between various jobs.
-In a 2021 interview, he explained that as a "light-skinned Black" many employers "did not know what I was, but when they found it out, because if they ever asked, they did ask, they said, ‘What are you?’
+In a 2021 interview, he explained that as a "light-skinned Black", many employers "did not know what I was, but when they found it out, because if they ever asked, they did ask, they said, 'What are you?'
 Two days later, I was gone.
-I didn’t have a job anymore.”
+I didn't have a job anymore."

 In 1964, Talbot ran the printing press at the Maine Printing Company, and in 1966 began working for the Guy Gannett Publishing Company, where he remained until his retirement in 1991.